JPvalto92/JPvalto92/README.md

 ## 🎯 Career Objective

-To contribute as a Business or Data Analyst by combining international business knowledge with analytical tools to generate measurable impact in organizations.
+To contribute as a Business or Data Analyst, by combining international business knowledge with analytical tools to generate measurable impact in organizations.

 ---
 ## 🔥 Streak Stats